Mehak-1604/IPL-Data-Analysis/README.md

 Season Filter: Ability to select the season.

 # Tools Used
-Power BI for data visualization
+Power BI for data visualization,
-Excel as data source
+Excel as data source,
-DAX & Power Query for data transformation
+DAX & Power Query for data transformation.